 It appears that the Speedway track, between Notcutts Garden Centre and Popefield Farm, Hatfield Road, was also used as a greyhound track in the 1930s.
 Could this have been before conversion to speedway, or were the two activities operated concurrently?
 Programmes and advertisements survive for the Smallford Speedway and records from other Speedway clubs, of competing at Smallford.

 Was a member of your family in the Home Guard during WW2?
-Or retain photographs similar to the one above, or records of obstructions/road blocks which local Home Guard units created?
+Or do you retain photographs similar to the one above, or records of obstructions/road blocks which local Home Guard units created?
 We are not certain where some of the units of the 15th Battalion met for practice and training.
 We are aware that there was a unit at de Havilland's, and an Oaklands unit whose training hut was at the junction of Central and Hazelwood drives.
 From the photo above do you recognise a member of your family?
-See also Topics > Wartime
+See also Wartime.

 Football and cricket matches, informal family activities, sports days, Co-operators' Days, Scout Tattoos, fireworks displays and Billy Graham rallies.
 Even military training.
 They have all taken place at Clarence Park.
 If you have any event programmes or pictures, other information or memories, please get in touch.

-Many streets held parties to celebrate major royal events, and of course end end of both world wars.
+Many streets held parties to celebrate major royal events, and of course the end of both world wars.
 If you were present at one, or your family helped to organise one – and especially if you have a photograph we would be pleased to hear from you.
-For a list of street parties look on the Topics > Wartime page.
+For a list of street parties look on the Wartime East End page.

 The roofs of earlier street shelters were replaced in 1942/3 due to faulty design and construction.
 Do you know where local street shelters were.
-No change, I suppose, that someone photographed them?
-For a list of known shelters see Topics > Wartime
+No chance, I suppose, that someone photographed them?
+For a list of known shelters see Wartime East End.

 Before the building of the London Road estate, Cell Barnes Lane was a country road from the end of the Springfield estate down to Hill End Lane.
 There was a tennis court on one side, opposite the shops, and the circus field where the Generals estate is.
 Did anyone, by any chance, take a photo of their special visit to the circus here?

 A small private school of that name was in Elm Drive from around 1933, but had closed by 1960.
 Details of its closing date would be useful.
-Former nearby residents, former pupils or maybe part-time teachers other than the principal Miss Kell, will have recollections we would enjoy hearing.
+Former nearby residents, former pupils or maybe part-time teachers other than the principal, Miss Kell, will have recollections we would enjoy hearing about.
 We do know something about the uniform and have made contact with two former pupils.
 See also Questions answered.